-If the idea of white subway tile seems a tad predictable, patchwork tiles take the material to a whole new level with mix and match patterns and colors.
-Europeans have long mixed tile patterns, and now the ability to use inkjet technology on porcelain tiles has allowed for more detailed patterns and designs.
+If the idea of white subway tile seems a tad predictable, patchwork tiles take the material to a whole new level with mix-and-match patterns and colors.
+Europeans have long mixed tile patterns, and now the ability to use inkjet technology on porcelain tiles allows for more detailed patterns and designs.
 Read on for ideas and sourcing.

-Above: A backsplash made from handmade cement mosaic tile from Purpura.
+Above: A backsplash made of handmade cement mosaic tile from Purpura.

-Above: A kitchen backsplash of Made a Mano tiles from Copenhagen-based; shown here, their Novecento line of lavastone tiles.
+Above: A kitchen backsplash of Made a Mano tiles from Copenhagen; shown here, their Novecento line of lava stone tiles.

 Above: A backsplash created from Made a Mano tiles in a blue palette.

-Above: Black and white mix and match tiles provide contrast to an otherwise all-white kitchen.
-Cle tiles offer a collection of Moroccan Handmade Encaustic TIles in black, white, and gray patterns.
+Above: Black-and-white mix-and-match tiles provides contrast in an otherwise all-white kitchen.
+Clé offer a collection of Moroccan Handmade Encaustic TIles in black, white, and gray patterns.
 Photograph via Mechant Design.

 Above: A blue and white backsplash from Odyssey's Blue Tapestry Collection.

-Above: The blue-tiled floor of the restaurant Maritim Barcelona features a mix of patterns; Granada tile in Los Angeles offers a selection of graphic blue and white cement tile designs from their Echo Tile collection.
+Above: The blue-tiled floor of the restaurant Maritim Barcelona features a mix of patterns.
+Granada Tile, in Los Angeles, offers a selection of graphic blue-and-white cement designs in their Echo Tile collection.